iterative/dvc.org/content/blog/2020-06-29-optimizing-dvc-remotes.md

 2. Request the complete list of all files contained in the remote (and then compare that list with the list of files we are searching for)

-_(For example, the S3 API provides the `HeadObject` and `ListObjects` methods, respectively)_
+_For example, the S3 API provides the `HeadObject` and `ListObjects` methods, respectively._

+Each method has its own advantages and disadvantages, and which method will be optimal for a given data sync operation varies on a case-by-case basis.

+### Method 1: Query individual files

 When using the first method, performance depends on the number of files being queried - for a single file, it would take a single API request, for 1 million files, it would take 1 million API requests.
-In this case, the overall amount of time it will take to complete the full operation depends on the total number of files to be query.
+In this case, the overall amount of time it will take to complete the full operation will scale with the number of files to query.

+One particular advantage to using this method is that it can be easily parallelized.
+Overall runtime can be improved by making simultaneous API requests to query for multiple files at once.

+### Method 2: Query full remote listing

+With the second method, the overall amount of time it will take to complete the full operation scales with the total number of files in cloud storage, rather than the number of files we wish to query.

-With the second method, it is important to note that cloud APIs will only return a certain number of files at a time (the amount returned varies depending on the API), so performance depends on the total number of files - for an API that returns 1000 files at a time (such as S3), listing a remote containing 1000 files or less would would take a single API request, listing a remote which contains 1 million files would take 1000 API requests.
-In this case, the overall amount of time it will take to complete the full operation depends on the total number of files in the remote.
+It is important to note that when using this method, cloud APIs will only return a certain number of files at a time (the amount returned varies depending on the API).
+This means that for an API which returns 1000 files at a time (such as S3), retrieving the full listing of a remote containing 1000 files or less would would only take a single API request.
+Listing a remote which contains 1 million files would take 1000 API requests.

+Another important note is that API calls for this method must be made sequentially and cannot be easily parallelized.
+Using S3 as an example, the first API call would return files 0 through 999.
+The next call would return files 1000 through 1999, and so on.
+However, the API provides no guarantee of ordering, and API calls must be made sequentially, until the full list has been retrieved.
+So we cannot make two simultaneous requests for both "files 1-999" and "files 1000-1999".

+However, it is possible to make parallel requests using this method, if we know the file structure used in remote storage.
+Most cloud storage APIs allow us to request the full list of files contained in a specific subdirectory or prefix.
+So, if we know that files in a remote are organized into two directories, `foo/` and `bar/`, we could run two sets of sequential queries at the same time - one for each subdirectory.
+For general data sync tools, which must support any possible file structure, this is usually not an option, but it is something that we can (and do) take advantage of in DVC.

+### Selecting the optimal query method

 Choosing the ideal method from these two options will have a significant impact on performance in a data sync operation.
-Consider a basic example, where it takes one second to query for a single individual file in an S3 bucket (using the first query method).
-For the same S3 bucket, it takes one hour to iterate over the full list of files in the bucket (using the second query method).

-If we only need to push one new file into the bucket, we obviously want to use the first method.
-If our data sync tool incorrectly uses the second method, it will cost us a huge hit to performance.

-## How to select the optimal query method

 In general, when querying for a small number of files, the first method will be faster.
 When querying for a large number of files, the second method will be faster.
 However, this is not a hard rule, especially in the case of very large remotes.

-If a remote contains billions of files, it will likely be faster to check 1 million files individually when compared to retrieving the full remote listing.
-It should also be noted that cloud storage APIs generally do not provide a way to retrieve the number of files stored in the remote, without fetching the entire list of files.
+Consider a case where a dataset being synchronized contains 100 local files, and we need to check which of those files exist in cloud storage.
+For the purposes of this example, we will also assume that all individual API calls take the same amount of time to complete, and that we are not running any tasks in parallel.

-Consider a case where a dataset being synchronized contains 100 files.
-Checking if each file exists in the remote individually would take 100 API calls.
-If we know that the API returns 1000 files per page, we can say that if the remote contains less than `1000 * 100 = 100,000` files, fetching the full remote listing will be faster than checking each file individually, since it will take less than 100 API calls to complete.
+Checking if each file exists in the remote individually (method 1) would take 100 API calls.
+If we know that the API returns 1000 files per page, we can say that if the remote contains less than `1000 * 100 = 100,000` files, fetching the full remote listing (method 2) will be faster than checking each file individually, since it will take less than 100 API calls to complete.
 If the remote contains more files than this `100,000` threshold, it will be faster to check our 100 files individually.

 So, choosing the optimal method actually depends on both: